 As a standard, 10 business days are foreseen for the review process.
 The Reviewer submits a written review in electronic form to the Editorial Board.
 The review must end with explicit information about the approval or rejection of the article for publication.

-Submitted manuscript is reassessed by the Editorial Board against the initial comments of reviewers and if required it is resent for the 2nd round of revision.
+The submitted manuscript is reassessed by the Editorial Board against the initial comments of reviewers and if required it is resent for the 2nd round of revision.
 If needed, the Editorial Board may ask additional reviewer for assessment of the manuscript.

 Stage 3.
 Language correction stage